mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Various LVM Related Items.md

     sudo lvremove /dev/test_group/test_volume

-#### Creating file system and mounting.
+#### Creating file system and on the logical volume and mounting.

 Knowing the device is located at `/dev/test_group/test_volume` let’s format it as `ext3` like this:

     sudo mkfs -t ext3 /dev/test_group/test_volume

 After that is done, the device should be formatted and ready to mount.
-Let’s create a test mount poin called `mount_test`:
+Let’s create a test mount point called `mount_test`:

     sudo mkdir -p ~/mount_test/